DIGImend/digimend-kernel-drivers/README.md

 Installing
 ----------

 Kernel v3.5 or newer is required.
-Kernel headers or the build tree for the running kernel are required.

-On Debian-derived systems (such as Ubuntu and Mint) headers can be obtained by installing appropriate version of `linux-headers` package.
-On Red Hat and derived distributions the package name is `kernel-headers`.

 Download appropriate files for one of the releases from the [releases page][releases].
 The "Download ZIP" link on the right of the GitHub page leads